AthreyaD/automatic-memory/_posts/2024-01-13-temporal-difference-learning.md

 ### How does TDL work?
 Before we jump in, i think it's worth recapping the primary components of TDL:
-1. Temporal: capture time compoenent of data
+1. Temporal: capture time component of data
 2. Difference: We'll get into this in a minute
 3. Learning: Learns through RL